a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 tags: [security, robotics, unitree]
 ---

-In September 2025, three researchers — Andreas Makris (Bin4ry), Kevin Finisterre (h0stile), and Konstantin Severov (legion1581) — published a critical vulnerability in Unitree's entire robot product line.
+In September 2025, three researchers, Andreas Makris (Bin4ry), Kevin Finisterre (h0stile), and Konstantin Severov (legion1581) published a critical vulnerability in Unitree's entire robot product line.
 CVE-2025-35027: a command injection in the BLE WiFi configuration service, exploitable from 30 feet away, running as root.
 Every Go2, G1, H1, B2, and X1 ever shipped was vulnerable.
-Same hardcoded AES key.
-Same trivial handshake.
-Same unsanitized input straight into `wpa_supplicant`.
+Notable there was a hardcoded AES key, a trivial handshake, and unsanitized input straight into `wpa_supplicant`.

 A few months later, Olivier Laflamme (Boshcko) and Ruikai Peng independently found CVE-2026-27509: the `programming_actuator` service accepts Python uploads over the local network and executes them as root.
-A different door into the same robot.

 Both findings were single-target, operator-at-keyboard exploits.
-One robot at a time.
-Manual trigger.
-I spent six months asking a different question: **can these be chained into a self-propagating, robot-to-robot worm?** Not hypothetically.
-Actually built, actually tested, actually spreading autonomously across real hardware.
+One robot at a time with a manual trigger.
+After the initial drop of Unipwn I was obsessed with a question I kept thinking about: **can these be chained into a self-propagating, robot-to-robot worm?** Like actually built, actually tested, actually spreading autonomously across real hardware.
+Robots moving around and hacking other robots.

-The answer, it turned out, was yes.
+The answer, it turns out, is yes!
 This is how it works.

 *Note: These findings were initially disclosed at WISCON 2026.*